Back

 \(\text{Volume} = {\text{π}} 36\:\text{ft}^{3}\)

-Since we can multiply in any order, we can rewrite the volume like this:
+Since you can multiply in any order, you can rewrite the volume like this:

 \(\text{Volume} = 36{\text{π}}\:\text{ft}^{3}\)